 A customized system is developed specifically and only for one customer, locking that organization into a static workflow that can only be changed by hiring cost prohibitive engineers to make updates to the system’s code.

 The question on many people’s minds is: which one is the best choice for my organization?
-As the Chief Technology Officer at a software company, I have a strong opinion on the matter; configurable solutions are the path of the future and are the option that you should lean towards when selecting a software system.
+I have a strong opinion on the matter; configurable solutions are the path of the future and are the option that you should lean towards when selecting a software system.
 Below I’ll break down my reasoning for you.

 - Implementation time is greatly reduced.
 Because you’re purchasing a system whose underlying structure is the same for all users, implementation can take as little as a month or less, and that typically includes an implementation specialist working with you to configure the system the way you want it from the start.